Winning Driver’s License Appeal Hearings

 Why Preparing for a Driver’s License Appeal Hearing is Critical

 The fact is that successfully and consistently winning driver’s license appeal hearings after multiple convictions is complex, and it takes many years of experience and finely crafted, persuasive arguments.
 Regretfully, many practicing lawyers take on DAAD cases without knowing how to be successful and make misleading representations to potential clients that they are experienced and effective.
-Based upon the number of cases where LEWIS & DICKSTEIN, P.L.L.C. is hired to take over these cases, it appears very likely that the pool of knowledgeable and qualified attorneys is much smaller than they would have you believe.
+Based upon the number of instances where people hire LEWIS & DICKSTEIN, P.L.L.C. to take over these cases, it appears very likely that the pool of knowledgeable and qualified attorneys is much smaller than they would have you believe.

-What must be included in a request for a hearing before the DLAD?
+What must you include in a request for a hearing before the DLAD?

 To get a DAAD (formerly known as DLAD) hearing, you must present several different documents, including a Request for Hearing, a recent Substance Abuse Evaluation and drug test, and letters verifying abstinence from alcohol and controlled substances.
-The Request for Hearing must include specific, verifiable information supported by evidence to be admitted at the hearing.
+The Request for Hearing must include specific, verifiable information supported by evidence.
 Even a minor mistake in any of this documentation can prove fatal to achieving restoration.
-Great care must be taken to ensure that all documents are in order and done properly.
+You and your lawyer must take great care to ensure that all documents are in order and done correctly.
 If preparation is not thorough, winning a driver’s license appeal is doubtful.

 DLAD - Drivers License Appeal Restoration Attorneys